Student budgeting planner

 For a fun way to try to save money, you could use our Demotivator tool.
 You might think you can't survive without your skinny, double shot, extra hot, no foam, extra large latte every day on the way to lectures – but regular spends like that can soon rack up.

 Use the tool to see how much your caffeine habit is costing you.
-For more tips on how to stretch your student loan, see our Student Checklist.
+For more tips on how to stretch your student loan, see our Student checklist.

-Avoid cash machines that charge a fee
+Avoid cash machines that charge a fee (for those who still like to use cash)

 Some cash machines charge you for withdrawals, but no doubt there'll be a free one nearby you can use instead to save money.
 Be especially cautious of this on a night out – often cash machines within bars or nightclubs will charge you for using them.
 Don't pay to get your hands on your own cash.